 Destiny makes it possible to track lost books and damage fines owed by students from a previous school year and/or a previously attended school in our district.
 Materials collected by the current school and belonging to a previous school are to be returned to the original school.
-The school in which the student is currently enrolled will keep any monies collected from lost/damaged materials.
 Schools are encouraged to collect all overdue materials and any fines levied for lost/damaged books before the school year ends and/or students move to another school.